 Pricing: Free plan available with limited interviews.
 Paid tiers scale with usage.

 The caveat: A useful point solution for teams drowning in first-round interviews.
-But HeyMilo only handles interviews — it doesn't source candidates, send outreach, or manage your pipeline.
-It's a complement to a recruiting platform, not a replacement for one.
+HeyMilo only handles interviews - it doesn’t source candidates, send outreach, or manage your pipeline.
+Think of it as a complement to a recruiting platform, not a replacement for one.

 12. Humanly - Good for Automated Candidate Engagement

 Humanly combines conversational AI with automation to handle candidate engagement, screening, and scheduling.
-Its chatbot engages applicants via text and web chat, asks screening questions, and routes qualified candidates to the next step.
+A chatbot engages applicants via text and web chat, asks screening questions, and routes qualified candidates to the next step.

 Key features: Conversational AI for screening, automated interview scheduling, virtual interview assistance, diversity and inclusion analytics, ATS integrations.